-When the day of mass destruction arrived, the Fish asked Manu to build an ark which is sea worthy and assemble the seven sages (Saptrishi) which are considered as the embodiment of the Supreme Being as Creator (Lord Brahma).
+When the day of mass destruction arrived, the Fish asked Manu to build an ark which is sea worthy and assemble the seven sages (Saptrishi) who are considered as the embodiment of the Supreme Being as Creator (Lord Brahma).

 It is believed that the Fish was none other than Lord Vishnu himself, in his first avatar of a Matasya, who towed the ark carrying the sages and Varvasvata through the floods to safety.
-When the water subsided and floods ceased the ark came to rest at the place surrounded by lush green forests, strewn gorges and magnificent peaks covered with snow.
+When the water subsided and floods ceased the ark came to rest at a place surrounded by lush green forests, strewn gorges and magnificent peaks covered with snow.
 The thick forests were filled with the sounds of wild animals and chirping of birds.
 The passengers came down from the ark and thanking the avatar of Vishnu established there.
 It is believed that Lord Manu began life on earth from this place and for the subsequent years stayed there.
-The Manu’s Alaya (Manu’s abode) came to be known Manali.
+The Manu’s Alaya (Manu’s abode) came to be known as Manali.